Emre Soydemir

 - Implemented calibration, low-pass filtering, stride detection, ZUPT/ZARU, and ESKF-based position estimation.

-- Developed external ground truth pipeline using OpenCV and ArUco markers for validation.
+- Developed side-profile computer-vision ground truth using OpenCV and ArUco markers for validation.

-- Designed offline ML-assisted (Random Forest, SVM) estimator tuning for movement-specific configuration.
+- Designed offline ML-assisted estimator tuning for movement-specific configuration.

-- Designed compact PCB to deliver 50 Hz, 10 Vpp AC signal for biosensor chip interrogation.
+- Designed compact 555-timer PCB to deliver a specific deposition signal for biosensor workflows.

-- Integrated into automated lab workflow to eliminate reliance on bench function generators.
+- Integrated signal-delivery hardware into a lab workflow to reduce reliance on bench function generators.

-- Designed multiplexed signal-distribution board for cyclic voltammetry-related biosensing workflows.
+- Designed multiplexed signal-routing board for electrochemical deposition and sensing workflows.

 Technical Skills